 Why do you have ads?

 It’s simple, really.
 With all of the time, energy, and money I put into this blog (food costs, styling prop costs, hosting costs, etc), I feel that earning a small revenue having ads on my site is justified.
 I do my best to prevent animal product-based ads, however it is impossible to prevent them all of the time.
 Sometimes they do slip through.
 If you happen to see one of these ads, please tell me as soon as possible so I can report it to my ad network and have it removed.

 This blog also contains affiliate links so when you purchase something through those links, I earn a small commission.

 Do you have a cookbook?

-We totally wrote a book, guys!
-Well, I wrote it and Chris took all the pictures.
-It’s called But I Could Never Go Vegan!
-125 Recipes that Prove You Can Live Without Cheese, It’s Not All Rabbit Food, and Your Friends Will Still Come Over For Dinner!
+You guys!
+We have TWO cookbooks!
+I wrote them, styled all the food, and Chris took all the pictures.
+They’re called But I Could Never Go Vegan! and But My Family Would Never Eat Vegan!
 Whether you’re a long-time vegan, a newbie, vegan, or just vegan-curious, there is a recipe for you.
-We totally love it and hope that you do too!
+We totally love them and hope that you do too!

 Thank you so much for stopping by!
 We hope you’ll stay awhile and soak up the kindness!